Statement of Principles

 - fails to provide reasonable accommodation for the specific needs of children with disabilities;

-- is a manifestation of wider society’s blinkered approach to dealing with people with disabilities;
+- is a manifestation of wider society’s blinkered approach to dealing with persons with disabilities;

 - has failed and continues to fail children with disabilities.